majek/idea/site/033-bpf/main.md

 - The single BPF program has less than 4096 instructions.

-All this guarantees that the BPF programs executed within kernel context will run fast and will never loop forever.
+All this guarantees that the BPF programs executed within kernel context will run fast and will never infinitely loop.
 That means the BPF programs are not turing complete, but in practice they are expressive enough for the job and deal with packet filtering very well.

-The concepts underlying BPF were described in 1993 paper and didn't change for many years.
+The concepts underlying BPF were described in a 1993 paper and didn't change for many years.
 Recently there were a few significant changes in the Linux Kernel BPF implementation.
 First a
 [new and shiny just-in-time BPF compiler](http://lwn.net/Articles/437981/)